c-protocol/crayon-core/docs/index.rst

 Interaction with the protocol
 =============================

-The Crayon Protocol team does not intend to build a front-end.
+The Crayon Protocol team does not intend to host a front-end.
 Users can access the protocol through front-ends built by third-parties or through the more basic read/write contract features on etherscan.io (use links to contracts in the table below).
+Developers can run a front-end built by the Crayon team available from github repository `crayon-core <https://github.com/c-protocol/crayon-core/tree/main/frontend>`_.

 Features
 ========